mirumee/ariadne/.github/ISSUE_TEMPLATE/issue_or_bug_report.md

 ---
 name: ✏ Issue or bug report
-about: Use for general issues and bug reports related only to the project's codebase.
+about: Use for bug reports or other issues with the codebase.
 title: ''
 labels: ''
 assignees: ''